edespino/cloudberry-site/docs/sys-admin/check-database-system.md

 ## View and log per-process memory usage information

-Cloudberry Database allocates all memory within memory contexts.
+Apache Cloudberry allocates all memory within memory contexts.
 Memory contexts are a convenient way to manage memory that needs to live for differing amounts of time.
 Destroying a context releases all of the memory that was allocated in it.

 Tracking the amount of memory used by a server process or a long-running query can help detect the source of a potential out-of-memory condition.
-Cloudberry Database provides a system view and administration functions that you can use for this purpose.
+Apache Cloudberry provides a system view and administration functions that you can use for this purpose.

 ### About the `pg_backend_memory_contexts` view